-Additional metabolic pathways with critical roles in cellular function and which were identified as shared between control and PD brain citrullinomes were: "Biosynthesis of amino acids", "Carbon metabolism", "Nitrogen metabolism", "Pyruvate metabolism", "Propanoate metabolism"; "2-Oxocarboxylic acid metabolism"; "Pentose phosphate pathway"; "Fructose and mannose metabolism"; "Alanine, aspartate and glutamate metabolism"; "Cysteine and methionine metabolism"; "Glyoxylate and dicarboxylate metabolism"; "Vasopressin-regulated water reabsorption"; and "Gastric acid secretion".
-Importantly, PD has been linked to various metabolic disorders, including at early stages of disease [86,87].
-"Arrhythmogenic right ventricular cardiomyopathy" and "Cardiac muscle contraction" were furthermore associated to the shared KEGG citrullinomes, and this may be of interest as changes to cardiac function and cardiac dysfunction are observed in PD, with heart failure being the third leading cause of death in PD patients [88].
+Additional metabolic pathways with critical roles in cellular function and which were identified as shared between the control and PD brain citrullinomes were as follows: "Biosynthesis of amino acids", "Carbon metabolism", "Nitrogen metabolism", "Pyruvate metabolism", "Propanoate metabolism"; "2-Oxocarboxylic acid metabolism"; "Pentose phosphate pathway"; "Fructose and mannose metabolism"; "Alanine, aspartate and gluta-mate metabolism"; "Cysteine and methionine metabolism"; "Glyoxylate and dicarboxylate metabolism"; "Vasopressin-regulated water reabsorption"; "Gastric acid secretion".
+Importantly, PD has been linked to various metabolic disorders, including the early stages of the disease [82,83].
+"Arrhythmogenic right ventricular cardiomyopathy" and "Cardiac muscle contraction" were further associated with the shared KEGG citrullinomes, and this may be of interest as changes to cardiac function and cardiac dysfunction are observed in PD, with heart failure being the third leading cause of death in PD patients [84].

-Shared control and PD brain citrullinome KEGG pathways linked to immunity and infection included: "Necroptosis", "Endocytosis", "Phagosome"; "Bacterial invasion of epithelial cells"; "Salmonella infection"; "Legionellosis"; "Staphylococcus aureus infection"; "Leukocyte transendothelial migration"; and "Viral carcinogenesis".
-Phagocytic and bactericidal activities are modulated in neurodegeneration, where infection with various pathogens, including bacteria and viruses, are a topic of interest in the risk associated with developing PD, following infection [89].
-This may also be of considerable interest in relation to long-term neurological outcomes from SARS-CoV-2 infection [90,91].
-"Human immunodeficiency virus 1 infection (HIV-1)" was also a common shared citrullinome KEGG pathway and is associated to neurocognitive disorders (HIV-associated neurocognitive disorder (HAND)), characterised by synaptic loss and cognitive decline [92], and HIV infection is also thought to exacerbate age related brain disorders, including PD [93].
-In PD, neuroprotective roles have been identified for the "Oestrogen signalling pathway", which was an identified citrullinome KEGG pathway, and may link to observed sex differences identified in PD [94,95].
-"Systemic lupus erythematosus" was also a shared KEGG citrullinome pathway for control and PD brains, and is an autoimmune multisystemic disease with complex interactions with PD and also associated to other cerebrovascular diseases [96-98].
+Shared control and PD brain citrullinome KEGG pathways linked to immunity and infection included the following: "Necroptosis", "Endocytosis", "Phagosome"; "Bacterial invasion of epithelial cells"; "Salmonella infection"; "Legionellosis"; "Staphylococcus aureus infection"; "Leukocyte transendothelial migration"; "Viral carcinogenesis".
+Phagocytic and bactericidal activities are modulated in neurodegeneration, where infection with various pathogens, including bacteria and viruses, is a topic of interest in the risk associated with developing PD following infection [85].
+This may also be of considerable interest in relation to long-term neurological outcomes from SARS-CoV-2 infection [86,87].
+"Human immunodeficiency virus 1 infection (HIV-1)" was also a common shared citrullinome KEGG pathway and is associated with neurocognitive disorders (HIV-associated neurocognitive disorder (HAND)), characterised by synaptic loss and cognitive decline [88].
+HIV infection is also thought to exacerbate age-related brain disorders, including PD [89].
+In PD, neuroprotective roles have been identified for the "Oestrogen signalling pathway", which was also one of the identified shared citrullinome KEGG pathways and may link to observed sex differences identified in PD [90,91].
+"Systemic lupus erythematosus" was also a shared KEGG citrullinome pathway for control and PD brains and is an autoimmune multisystemic disease with complex interactions with PD and is also associated with other cerebrovascular diseases [92-94].

-3.2.2.
-Citrullinome KEGG Pathways in PD Brains Only
+3.1.2.
+Citrullinome Associated KEGG Pathways Identified in PD Brains Only